Appealing a VA Decision in Rhode Island

 Some appeals processes can last years, but as long as you have preserved your effective date by keeping appeals open, you are entitled to receive back pay for every month that elapsed during the process.

 Most appeals begin with filing a Notice of Disagreement (NOD) with your VA Regional Office.
 This form notifies the VA that you disagree with the decision that has been made.
 An NOD can simply state “I disagree”, or can include substantial amounts of supporting evidence.
 The Regional Offices in Rhode Island is located at: 380 Westminster St. Providence, RI 02903.

 The Regional Office responds to NODs with a Statement of Case (SOC), which outlines of the case and is sent to the Board of Veterans’ Appeals (BVA).
 The BVA will conduct their own review to reach a decision.
 If you feel that the BVA has made an incorrect ruling, the next step is to appeal to the CAVC.

-If you would like help appealing a VA decision in Rhode Island please contact the team of attorneys at Berry Law Firm for a free consultation on what your options may be.
+If you would like help appealing a VA decision in Rhode Island please contact the team of attorneys at Berry Law for a free consultation on what your options may be.